qzaidi/qzaidi.github.com/_posts/2012-07-05-phantomjs-require.markdown

 }());
 {% endhighlight %}

+This is fine, however, there is one flaw.
+I still miss the node.js require, which allows me to use a different name for util, should there be a conflict.

+{% highlight javascript%}
+var myutils = require('util');
+{% endhighlight %}

+It seems we can write a require and make things look more natural (read node like).
+You can create a require.js with the following content

+{% highlight javascript%}
+"use strict";

+var phantom;
+var exports;

+var require = function(module) {
+  phantom.injectJs(module);
+  return exports;
+};
+{% endhighlight %}

+And then, change your module to always use the name exports, instead of util, like this

+{% highlight javascript%}

+var exports = (function() {
+  return {
+    publicfn1: function() {
+      ...
+    },

+    publicfn2: function() {
+      ...
+    }
+  };
+}());

+{% endhighlight %}

+And that's it.
+Now you can include require.js once using phantom.injectJs, and rest of the modules can then be imported using require.

 How do I use phantomjs?
 For one, there are 2 builtin examples that are usable out of the box.